avsaryagmur/GitHubGistsTestAutomation/README.md

 2. Clone this repo to your device.

-3. Install home brew (if you prefer):
+3. Install homebrew (if you prefer):

 ` /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" `